gaow/genetic-analysis-software/README.md

 ### Other lists
 Other genetic software lists can be found [here](https://github.com/gaow/genetic-analysis-software/blob/master/pages/other-lists.md).

+### Search this repository
+You can find github's search bar on the top of the page where you can search contents in this repository.
+Type in the keywords you care and see what you can find in this list!
+The formated pages are `markdown` files so you may want to filter your search results to `markdown` format (you can customize your search filter after you run a search).

 ### Contribute
 We welcome your input!
 Please follow the [contribution guidelines](https://github.com/gaow/genetic-analysis-software/blob/master/pages/contribute.md) to participate.